-Pupils are often expected to write as part of the planning and evaluation of their practical work.
-Many pupils learning EAL may experience and demonstrate particular difficulty in their writing.
+Pupils are often required to write as part of their work in art.
+Many pupils learning EAL may experience and demonstrate particular difficulty in their written work.
 Oral language use may be more fluent and mislead teachers as to the amount of specific targeted teaching required for written expression.
 In general, as for formal speaking and reading, the processes of writing need to be explicitly modelled by the teacher and supported through collaborative activities and guided group work.
 After this experience, carefully planned frames and sentence starters can support pupils toward independent writing.

 Pupils will also need to experience reading good, clear examples of the kind of writing which is required for the task.
-Writing activity needs to be preceded by purposeful talk so that pupils can hear and rehearse some of the sentences they will need in order to develop a mental model ('a voice in the head') of the English structures required.
+Writing activity needs to be preceded by purposeful talk so that pupils can hear and rehearse some of the sentences they will need in order to develop a mental model ('a voice in the head') of the English structures required (see the example below of a group evaluation).